 The information you want may already be included in our publication scheme, so please check here first.
+Information relating to frequently asked business rates requests can be found on our specific business rates FOI page, and to benefits requests can be found on our benefits data and information page.
 If you are not able to find the information you need, you may put your request in writing or online using the freedom of information request form.

 We will respond within 20 working days.
 Please do not contact us during this period, unless you have further information to add to your request.